Courseiva

 Why this answer

-Option D is correct because vLCM cluster images support only one vendor add-on per image.
-For mixed hardware, the best approach is to use a generic ESXi image without vendor-specific add-ons and rely on the base image's driver set.
-If hardware-specific drivers are needed, separate images per hardware type may be required.
+VLCM cluster images support only one vendor add-on per image.
+For mixed hardware vendors, the best approach is to use a generic ESXi image without vendor-specific add-ons, relying on the base image's driver set.
+If hardware-specific drivers are needed, separate images per hardware type may be required, but the question asks for a single image specification, so using a generic image is the best single-image approach.

 MCQhard